 Driving Conditions

 Guria has excellent road infrastructure for its size.
-The main highway connecting Batumi and Kutaisi passes through the region, and all secondary roads to the places mentioned in this guide are sealed.
+The main highway connecting Batumi and Kutaisi passes through the region, and all secondary roads to the places below are sealed.

 The mountain roads to Gomismta and Bakhmaro were resurfaced in 2024 and are now smooth asphalt with guardrails.
 They are steep with tight switchbacks but perfectly manageable in a sedan.
 No 4x4 needed for any part of this itinerary.